ndeadly/MissionControl/README.md

 It is recommended that you perform an analog stick calibration for these controller types where applicable, as every controller has different analog stick range and center position but unlike Switch controllers, there is no stored factory calibration.

+***Sony Dualshock3 Controller***
+To pair this controller, you will need to connect it to the console via USB cable.
+Once the controller LEDs start flashing, disconnect the USB cable and hit the `PS` button.

+*Note: to avoid unwanted behaviour if using the controller in USB wired mode, this only works from the usual `Controllers->Change Grip/Order` screen.*

 ***Sony Dualshock4/Dualsense Controllers***
 Press and hold the `PS` + `share` buttons simultaneously until the lightbar starts blinking.
 When done correctly the blink pattern will resemble a heartbeat, otherwise it will blink on and off at a constant rate.